OUR HISTORY

 A model epitomizes chic elegance with a long and pointed silhouette, adorned in a garment covered in black sequins and rhinestones, featuring a striking snowflake-shaped rhinestone embroidery in place of a classic carnation on the bust.
 Photo by David Bailey © Vogue-Condé Nast.

-1975, The Tuxedo Reimagined
+1975, A revolutionary Tuxedo

 A year of drastic changes in fashion and politics: Italy faces a new alliance between leftist party and catholics, while a new trend Punk arrived from England.
 Fashion’s response was in aggressive designs, begging the question: What was femininity in 1975?
 “A perfume that after the first sweet and languid notes enriches with notes even more dynamic, pungent, and perhaps slightly masculine”, wrote Vogue in their September issue.
 Laug responded on the runway with the creation of a feminine version of the tuxedo.
 “Now that we are celebrating the year of the woman,” he announced, “I would like to highlight this perfume of modern femininity: contradictory, slender and more provocative than yesterday.”
 Vogue dedicated an opening feature in the September issue, shot by famed British photographer David Bailey.
 His wife, model Marie Helvin, posed for Laug.